goodtaxi2019/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-application.md

 2) Change into the project directory.

 3) Create a Nexmo application by copying and pasting the command below.
 Make sure to replace `GLITCH-PROJECT-NAME` and `App Name` with a name for your application.
-The following command enters interactive mode:

 ``` shell
 nexmo app:create --capabilities=voice --keyfile=private.key  --voice-event-url=https://example.com/ --voice-answer-url=https://GLITCH-PROJECT-NAME.glitch.me/ncco.json "App Name"